crts314/EJNotes/chapter15.md

 ## Chapter 15 - Handling events

-Browsers allow us to register functions as handlers for specific events.
+Browsers allow us to register functions as handlers for specific events. handlers are just callbacks.

 ### Registering events